cjacker/opensource-toolchain-fpga/README.md

 ## GHDL

-GHDL is an open-source simulator for the VHDL language.
+GHDL is an open-source simulator for VHDL language.
 GHDL allows you to compile and execute your VHDL code directly in your PC.

 GHDL fully supports the 1987, 1993, 2002 versions of the IEEE 1076 VHDL standard, and partially the latest 2008 revision (well enough to support fixed_generic_pkg or float_generic_pkg).

 For more information, please refer to http://ghdl.free.fr/

-Up to this tutorial written, the latest version of ghdl is '2.0.0', most modern dist already shipped ghdl with multiple backend in their repos, you can install it via your package management tool, and it's not neccesary to build it yourself.
+Up to this tutorial written, the latest version of ghdl is '2.0.0', most modern dist already shipped ghdl with multiple backends(llvm/gcc/mcode) in their repos, you can install it via your package management tool, and it's not neccesary to build it yourself.

 Here is a brief intro of ghdl usage.

 **Demo codes**

-Here still use and gate as example, save below codes to 'and_gate.vhd':
+Here we still use and gate as example, save below codes to 'and_gate.vhd':

 ```
 library ieee;